wu-qing-157/Rogue-Mx/README.md

 `--debug` option is specified, as these `Exception` should not appear in final version
 + this file is somehow large,
-and _Intellij IDEA_ takes a lot time analyzing it, so it maybe separated to multiple files in the future
+and _Intellij IDEA_ takes a lot of time analyzing it, so it maybe separated to multiple files in the future